Sicelumusa1/Online-Notes-App/README.md

 3. Create a Note:
   - Click on the "Add Note" button to create a note.
-  - Use the rich text editor to format your content.

-4. Organize Your Notes:
-  - Add tags or categories to your notes for easy organization.
-  - Sort notes based on date, title, or category.

-5. Search and Find:
+4. Search and Find:
   - Utilize the search funtionality to quickly find specific notes.

-6. Access Anywhere:
+5. Access Anywhere:
   - Access your notes from any device with an internet connection.

 ## Security Measures